merrynhr/CV/README.md

 **Global Initiative, Oxford** (October 2021)

 _Work Experience as a frontend dev_
-- I spent two weeks working on a Laravel project where I was tasked with converting Blade templates into Vue.js components.
-I had no experience with Laravel or PHP and little experience with Vue.
-I was, however, able to use principles I had learnt while working with Rails, such as the MVC design pattern, and React/React Native, for example working with components, to tackle the project head on.
-Consequently, I was about to make fast progress and my changes were merged into main.

-- My final week was spent working on Javascript animations.
+- My final week at Global Initiative was spent working on Javascript animations.
 I was tasked with creating animations using three separate approaches: using Jquery, vanilla Javascript and finally GSAP.
-Once I had created the animations using Jquery I was able to quickly update my approach for Vanilla JS and GSAP (which was also new to me).
+Once I had created the animations using Jquery I was able to quickly update my approach for Vanilla JS and GSAP.
+This experience has given me confidence that I can switch between various libraries and approaches so as to best meet the needs of a particular task.

 - Working at Global Initiative also gave me an insight into technologies that make for smooth and efficient project management.
 For instance, I was introduced to Liquid Planner by my project manager and also used Jenkins for continuous integration.

-- Finally I became more accustomed to dealing with unexpected blockers and using my own initiative to find solutions.
+- Finally I became more accustomed to dealing with unexpected blockers, and using my own initiative to find solutions.
 For example, using older Node versions with an M1 mac, required me to use Rosetta.
+This allowed software built for Intel processors to run on Apple silicon, and allowed me to work on older codebases without issues.

 **Acknowledge App** (October 2021 - ongoing)

 _React native developer_
--Working with the Acknowledge team has allowed me to practise debugging a relatively large codebase in a framework I hadn’t previously used, React Native.
+- Working with the Acknowledge team has allowed me to practise debugging a relatively large codebase in a framework I hadn’t previously used.
+For instance I was able to identify and fix a bug related to user sign in by testing user experience on an iOS simulator.

--Using communication skills developed as a teacher, I have enjoyed walking through the codebase with newer team members, introducing them to the app’s design and functionality, and answering questions about project workflow.
+- Using communication skills developed as a teacher, I have enjoyed working through the codebase with newer team members, introducing them to the app’s design and functionality, and answering questions about project workflow.
+This has resulted in faster integration into the team.

--My time with Acknowledge has meant working in an informal setting, requiring personal drive and initiative to keep up the rate of progress.
-Balancing various priorities, such as job hunting and work experience, while working on this project has also required careful time management and organisation skills.
+- My time with Acknowledge has meant working in an informal setting, requiring personal drive and initiative to keep up the rate of progress.
+Balancing various priorities, such as job hunting and work experience, while working on this project has also required careful time management and organisational skills.

 **Education First, Indonesia** (April 2018 - September 2020)